 Earlier in his career, David was instrumental in designing what is now an essential piece of equipment for many wineries, the wine ozone machine used for controlling contamination, treating barrels and sanitizing applications.
 At the time of his invention this type of machinery was unheard of in the wine industry.
 Today, it is available through one company only (Carlsen & Associates) and many of Napa’s wineries use this in their wine production.

-We tried the 2006 Pinot Noir.
-If there ever was a perfect Pinot this is a good candidate and after tasting the Olivia Brion Pinot’s you have to wonder why there isn’t more Pinot Noir coming from the Wild Horse Valley Appellation.
+If there was ever a perfect Pinot Noir, the 2006 Olivia Brion Pinot Noir is a good candidate; after tasting the Olivia Brion Pinot Noirs one has to wonder why there isn’t more Pinot Noir coming from the Wild Horse Valley Appellation.
 This wine is dark ruby in the glass showing wonderful fruit aromas, hints of white pepper and floral notes including dried rose petals.
 The palate is intense in flavor, juicy on the entry yet smooth on the palate.
 Raspberries and red cherry with lesser notes of dried cranberry anchor the body on this lively very well balanced wine.
 There is almost an earthiness and or minerality component present especially towards the finish.
 The finish is smooth, clean and of great length.

 Olivia Brion also makes an extremely small production of a unique non vintage port-styled wine (Syrah, Cabernet Sauvignon and Viognier) called Lord Nelson “Victory”, named after a famed British naval hero.
 Non vintage wines are fairly rare to come by in the Napa Valley.
 As David says, “its no trick to make sweet wine”; however the expertise comes into play when making a “sweet’ wine that is complex both on the bouquet and palate.
 This is a rich extremely dark, almost black wine in the glass.
 It will stain your teeth (albeit very temporarily), warm you up (not as temporary), and based on the structure, fruit and acidity has significant aging potential.
 It shows excellent concentration of black fruit and dark chocolate as well as an almost wild or earthy component similar to what you may find in some Charbono wines.